2703 Rodari

 2703 Rodari (provisional designation ') is an asteroid located in the main asteroid belt.
 Discovered by Nikolai Chernykh at the Crimean Astrophysical Observatory on 29 March 1979, it was named in honor of Italian journalist and children's author Gianni Rodari by the Minor Planet Center (MPC).
 It is 7.63 km in size and classified as a stony S-type asteroid.
 From 1996 to 1999, it was briefly considered as a target for the European Space Agency's Rosetta comet probe, though the agency eventually dropped it in favor of alternative main-belt targets.

 Discovery and naming

 Rodari was discovered on 29 March 1979 by astronomer Nikolai Chernykh at the Crimean Astrophysical Observatory, with the object receiving the provisional designation from the Minor Planet Center (MPC).
-It was later given the number (2703), and on 2 July 1985 the MPC named it Rodari in memory of Gianni Rodari (1920–1980).
+It was later assigned the minor planet number of 2703, and on 2 July 1985 the MPC named it Rodari in memory of Gianni Rodari (1920–1980).
 Gianni Rodari was an Italian writer and journalist who wrote 25 works of children's literature, winning the Hans Christian Andersen Medal in 1970 for his contributions as a children's author.